GitHub

 2. Create a GitHub repository

-Once your account is active, the next step is to create a new repository.
-This repository will serve as the storage for the static version of your WordPress site.
+Once your account is active, create a repository that will store the static version of your WordPress site.
 For guidance on creating a repository, refer to the Create a repo guide available in the GitHub Docs.

 3. Generate an access token